metapolator/metapolator/next/README.md

 See the docs directory for developer documentation.

-It is currently only used to explore the concepts we are going to build the next Metapolator on.
+This is currently only used to explore the concepts we are going to build the next Metapolator on.

-You can't see a lot yet, But here is what you can do:
+You can't see a lot yet, but here is what you can do:

 ```
 # clone the repository